joeyagreco/WebCrawler/README.md

 Crawler.py
 __________
-- ~~in __mergeWeightedDicts, duplicates are overriden instead of added together (Ex. if a key and value exists in both dicts, it will overwrite one of the values instead of summing them)~~
+- ~~in __mergeWeightedDicts, duplicates are overriden instead of added together (Ex. if a key and value exists in both dicts, it will overwrite one of the values instead of summing them)~~ FIXED